galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 featureCounts reports the numbers of unassigned reads and the reasons why they are not assigned (eg. ambiguity, multi-mapping, secondary alignment, mapping quality, fragment length, chimera, read duplicate, non-junction and so on), in addition to the number of successfully assigned reads for each library.

-In this example we have kept many of the default settings, which have been optimised to work well under a variety of situations.
-The default setting for featureCounts is that it only keeps reads that uniquely map to the reference genome.
-For testing differential expression of genes, this is what we want, as the reads are unambigously assigned to one place in the genome, allowing for easier interpretation of the results.
-Understanding all the different parameters you can change involves doing a lot of reading about the aligner that you are using, and can take a lot of time to understand!
-Today we won’t be going into the details of the parameters you can change, but you can get more information from looking at the tool help.

 > ### {% icon question %} Questions
 >
-> Redo the counting over genes allowing for multimapping reads (specify countMultiMappingReads = TRUE).
-Check the stats.
-How do they differ?
+> How many reads are assigned to exons?
 >
 > > ### {% icon solution %} Solution
 > >
-> > TODO
+> > ~60-70% of reads are assigned to exons.
+This is a fairly typical number for RNA-seq.
 > >
 > {: .solution}
 >
 {: .question}

+In this example we have kept many of the default settings, which have been optimised to work well under a variety of situations.
+The default setting for featureCounts is that it only keeps reads that uniquely map to the reference genome.
+For testing differential expression of genes, this is what we want, as the reads are unambigously assigned to one place in the genome, allowing for easier interpretation of the results.
+Understanding all the different parameters you can change involves doing a lot of reading about the aligner that you are using, and can take a lot of time to understand!
+Today we won’t be going into the details of the parameters you can change, but you can get more information from looking at the tool help.

 The counts for the samples are output as tabular files.
 Take a look at one.
 The numbers in the first column of the counts file represent the Entrez gene identifiers for each gene, while the second column contains the counts for each gene for the sample.